The Parables of Our Lord and Saviour Jesus Christ

 The Parables of Our Lord and Saviour Jesus Christ Done into Familiar Verse, with Occasional Applications, for the Use and Improvement of Younger Minds was written by Christopher Smart and published in 1768.
-The Parables are a collection of parables from the Bible which includes lessons from both the Old and New Testament.
+The Parables are a collection of parables from the Bible, which includes lessons from both the Old Testament and the New Testament.
+The book depicts the parables in verse form.

-The Parables, as with Hymns for the Amusement of Children, was part of Smart's attempt to create religious literature dedicated to children.
+The Parables, as with Hymns for the Amusement of Children, was part of Smart's attempt to create Christian religious literature dedicated to children.

 Background

 The Parables were printed in March 1768 and were advertised in the London Chronicle on 31 March 1768.
 They were dedicated to the young son of Christopher Smart's friend, Bonnell Thornton.
 Bonnell Thorton was a close friend of Christopher Smart, and he worked with Smart on The Student magazine and supported Smart during and after his time in a mental asylum.
 In the dedication, Smart wrote: